MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/hybrid-cert-trust-enroll.md

 > [!NOTE]
 > In order for AD FS to verify the key used in the certificate request, it needs to be able to access the `https://enterpriseregistration.windows.net` endpoint.

-The certificate authority validates the certificate was signed by the registration authority.
-On successful validation of the signature, it issues a certificate based on the request and returns the certificate to the AD FS registration authority.
+The CA validates that the certificate is signed by the registration authority.
+On successful validation, it issues a certificate based on the request and returns the certificate to the AD FS registration authority.
 The registration authority returns the certificate to Windows where it then installs the certificate in the current user's certificate store.
 Once this process completes, the Windows Hello for Business provisioning workflow informs the user that they can use their PIN to sign-in through the Action Center.

 > [!NOTE]
 > Windows Server 2016 update [KB4088889 (14393.2155)](https://support.microsoft.com/help/4088889) provides synchronous certificate enrollment during hybrid certificate trust provisioning.
 With this update, users don't need to wait for Microsoft Entra Connect to sync their public key on-premises.
 Users enroll their certificate during provisioning and can use the certificate for sign-in immediately after completing the provisioning.
 The update needs to be installed on the federation servers.